MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Implementation Details

 \section{Implementation Details}

 For our evaluation, we utilize the pre-trained AudioLDM 2-Music model~\citep{liu2023audioldm2}.
 Our assessment employs a comprehensive set of metrics, namely CLAP, LPAPS, Structure Distance, and FAD.
 These metrics are calculated using the CLAP models available in the AudioLDM\_eval package, which is accessible at \url{https://github.com/haoheliu/audioldm_eval}.
 In line with the methodology described by ~\citet{manor2024zero}, we apply a forward guidance of 3 and a reverse guidance scale of 12 for DDPM inversion.
 For the DDIM inversion, the guidance scale is set to 5, while for SDEdit, we employ a guidance scale of 12.
-The forward guidance of DIC is 1 while the reverse scale is 5.
-We chose these values by exploration about different guidance scale, as discussed in Appendix~\ref{D}.
+The forward guidance of MelodyEdit is 1 while the reverse scale is 5.
+We chose these values by exploring different guidance scales, as discussed in Appendix~\ref{D.1}.
 We conduct all experiments in NVIDIA 4090.
-For our evaluation, we have selected the public pre-trained AudioLDM 2-Music model~\citep{liu2023audioldm2}.
-To ensure a thorough and multidimensional assessment, we measure performance using a suite of metrics that includes CLAP, LPAPS, Structure Distance, and FAD, and conduct on an NVIDIA 4090.
-The computation of these metrics is facilitated by the CLAP models provided within the AudioLDM\_eval package, which is publicly available at \url{https://github.com/haoheliu/audioldm_eval}.

 Our methodology is aligned with the protocol established by ~\citet{manor2024zero}, where we have adopted a forward guidance scale of 3 and a reverse guidance scale of 12 for DDPM inversion.
 In contrast, the DDIM inversion employs a guidance scale of 5, and SDEdit utilizes a guidance scale of 12.
 For Disentangled Inversion Control, we have determined the forward guidance to be 1 and the reverse scale to be 5.
 These specific guidance scale values are selected after extensive experimental exploration, the details of which are discussed in Appendix~\ref{D}.